Our Four Generations: A fitting story and family portrait for this holiday weekend.

 I love this photo, albeit one family member in the foreground didn't fit in the frame, and only the ears of another appear behind Izzy.
 Yet, still, caught in a single photo, our band representing four generations of Challis wilds at Wild Love Preserve, from our eldest wild love, Nootka, on the left to one of our youngest, little Mickey, on the right.

-This documentation is treasured beyond compare because Nootka was not in good health when we purchased her, and lovely Annie that stands to her right, for $10 each back in 2012 prior to our mass adoption.
+This documentation is treasured beyond compare because Nootka was not in good health when we purchased her, and lovely Annie who stands to her right, for $10 each back in 2012 prior to our mass adoption.
 Immediately following the 2012 Challis roundup, it was critical to secure the lives of high-risk wild horses deemed unadoptable by the BLM, so our starting point was to purchase the 9, and later a total of 14, high-risk Idaho wilds for $10 each.

 After a long and wild life running free, Nootka took her removal from the range very hard.
 She kept us concerned for close to two years and I would remind her of our big picture time and again, asking her to hold on just a little longer.
 Sure enough, when the day finally arrived thanks to a generous donation from The Earth and Humanity Foundation, and we witnessed the pure joy our 130 Idaho wilds exuded upon being released to our leased 400-acres on August 31, 2014, Nootka literally blossomed overnight with everyone together.